Ashutoshtiwari898/Hack4Change-BioVet-Biohealth-Monitoring/README.md

 Platform: Web Application

-How It Works
+⚙️ How It Works

-The user uploads an image of a plant or animal.
+User uploads an image of a plant leaf or animal.

-The image is analyzed using computer vision techniques.
+The image is processed using image analysis techniques.

-Processed data is sent to the Gemini API.
+The processed data is sent to the Gemini API.

 The system predicts the possible disease and provides insights.

-Use Cases
+🧪 Use Cases

-Crop disease detection for farmers
+🌾 Farmers detecting crop diseases early

-Animal health diagnosis support for veterinarians
+🐶 Veterinarians assisting animal health diagnosis

-Biohealth research and education
+🧬 Biohealth researchers and students

-Sustainable agriculture and animal healthcare
+🌱 Sustainable agriculture and animal care initiatives

-Hackathon
+🏆 Hackathon

 Event: Hack4Change'24

-Focus: Technology for social and environmental impact
+Theme: Technology for Social & Environmental Impact